Crissium/SilverDict/README.md

 ---

 [^1]: Actually I think I have figured it out by reading the source code and the accompanying manpage.
 It's fairly simple.
 First you've got to know the structure of a gzip archive (read this excellent exposition if you don't: [https://commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art001](https://commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art001)).
 One of the special optional fields of the gzip header contains information about the chunk length, the number of chunks, and the offsets of the chunks, so that if you only need a tiny portion, you do not have to decompress the whole archive.
 Anyway _dictzip_ has only about 700 lines of code.
 However, when I tried to apply this knowledge to actual dictionary formats, I was stuck again. _How on earth am I to know which chunk the headword I am looking for is in?_ So, I embarked upon a daunting quest: to read the source code of the venerable GoldenDict-ng, only to discover that it even introduced further complexities.
 I won't be working on this for months to come.

+[^2]: A note about type hinting in the code: I know for proper type hinting I should use the module `typing`, but the current way is a little easier to write and can be understood by VS Code.

+[^3]: I grabbed a profiler and found the root of the cause: the `mdict_reader` library stores many things in memory, so it is impossible for me to fix this without rewriting the library.